World-of-Arcanus/Arcanus-Game/README.md

 - Singleplayer and multiplayer

-     You can run your own server and have friends connect to it remotely, or just play in world of your own creation.
+     You can run your own server and have friends connect to it remotely, or just play in a world of your own creation.

 - Customizable Worlds (work in progress)